 To start, make sure you’re using the right drawing tools to get the right effect f.
 If you want to draw a hard, thin line but only have a dark, soft pencil, you’re going to lose what gives your piece the variation and visual interest it needs.

 So, for the first of our drawing tips, let’s talk about some basic tools you might want to consider using:

 Your pencil is the bridge between your mind and your drawing, so it’s important to make sure you’re using the right one.
 You may have noticed there are different kinds of pencils that have numbers and letters on them: B, F, 2H, HB…

-It can get a bit confusing – but don’t worry.
+It can get a bit confusing – especially if you’re just beginning your drawing journey.
+But don’t worry.
 It’s actually pretty self-explanatory.

 All these letters and numbers will help you understand how hard and dark the lead will be.
 Here’s a simple breakdown:

 H pencils – H stands for “hardness”.
 You might see 2H, 3H and so on.
 The higher the number before the H, the harder the lead will be.
 The harder the lead is, the lighter and more harsh it will appear on paper.